HaxeFoundation/HaxeManual/md/manual/lf-pattern-matching-enums.md

 ## 6.4.2 Enum matching

-As with Haxe 2, enums can be matched by their constructors in a natural way.
-With Haxe 3 pattern matching, this match can now be "deep":
+Enums can be matched by their constructors in a natural way:

 ```haxe
 var myTree = Node(Leaf("foo"), Node(Leaf("bar"), Leaf("foobar")));